Skip to Main Content

 Rue d'Antibes and the Wine Bar Format in Cannes

 Cannes' dining identity is often reduced to its festival season and the grand hotel restaurants that orbit the Palais des Festivals, but Rue d'Antibes tells a different story.
 The street runs parallel to the Croisette, roughly one block inland, and functions as the city's practical dining spine: longer operating seasons, more local clientele, and a format range that extends well beyond the white-tablecloth register.
 Cave Croisette, at number 151, sits in this corridor, and the address alone signals something about its intended audience.
-This is not a restaurant angling for the film industry expense account; it is operating in the register of the serious wine bar, a format that has found steady footing in French coastal cities over the past decade as the distinction between cave à manger and full-service restaurant has blurred.
+This is a restaurant operating in the register of the serious wine bar, a format that has found steady footing in French coastal cities over the past decade as the distinction between cave à manger and full-service restaurant has blurred.

 What the Address Tells You About the Menu Structure